 INTERNATIONAL & NATIONAL CONFERENCES

 - “Terms of Discourse, Discipline, and Profession in India.”
-Part of sponsored panel: “Centering Transnational Work: A Study of Writing Practices in Tertiary Education in Romania, Nepal, India, and Colombia,” invited by Transnational Writing Standing Group, Conference on College Composition and Communication (CCCC), Portland, OR, Mar.
+Panel sponsored by Transnational Writing Standing Group: “Centering Transnational Work: A Study of Writing Practices in Tertiary Education in Romania, Nepal, India, and Colombia,” Conference on College Composition and Communication, Portland, OR, Mar.
 17, 2017.

 - “Engaging the Transnational: A Multi-Sited Study of Discourse about Writing in Tertiary Education in Romania, Nepal, India, and Colombia.”
 Writing Research Across Borders, Bogota Colombia, Feb.
 17, 2017.
 (Shared virtually via website due to difficulties/uncertainties in international travel).